T

 shopping

-A bustling local market where you can find fresh produce, spices, nuts, dried fruits, cheeses, and traditional Georgian goods.
-It's a vibrant sensory experience and a great place to sample local products.
+A bustling and authentic local market where you can find fresh produce, spices, nuts, dried fruits, Georgian cheeses, and local crafts.
+It's a sensory overload and a great place to experience local life.

 ~120 min